Pleiades: Composition

 The cluster core radius is approximately 8 light-years and tidal radius is approximately 43 light-years.
 The cluster contains more than 1,000 statistically confirmed members, not counting the number that would be added if all binary stars could be resolved.
 Its light is dominated by young, hot blue stars, up to 14 of which may be seen with the naked eye, depending on local observing conditions and visual acuity of the observer.
 The brightest stars form a shape somewhat similar to that of Ursa Major and Ursa Minor.
 The total mass contained in the cluster is estimated to be approximately 800 solar masses and is dominated by fainter and redder stars.
 An estimate of the frequency of binary stars in the Pleiades is approximately 57%.

 The cluster contains many brown dwarfs, such as Teide 1.
 These are objects with less than approximately 8% of the Sun's mass, insufficient for the nuclear fusion of hydrogen to start in their cores and become proper stars.
 They may constitute up to 25% of the total population of the cluster, although they contribute less than 2% of the total mass.
 Astronomers have made great efforts to find and analyze brown dwarfs in the Pleiades and other young clusters, because they are still relatively bright and observable, while brown dwarfs in older clusters have faded and are much more difficult to study.

-Brightest stars
+Members

-The brightest stars of the cluster are named the Seven Sisters in early Greek mythology: Sterope, Merope, Electra, Maia, Taygeta, Celaeno, and Alcyone.
-Later, they were assigned parents, Pleione and Atlas.
+The brightest stars of the cluster are named after the Seven Sisters in Greek mythology: Asterope, Merope, Electra, Maia, Taygeta, Celaeno, and Alcyone; as well as their parents, Pleione and Atlas.
 As daughters of Atlas, the Hyades were sisters of the Pleiades.
+The stars were not individually named by the ancient Greeks, but only in post-telescopic times once they could be clearly distinguished.
+The first recorded use of their current names was by Giovanni Battista Riccioli in his 1665 book Astronomia Reformata, (Note: Riccioli had previously used different names for the Pleiades in his Almagestum Novum of 1651, which referred to the brightest star as Maia after the eldest of the Pleiades sisters (it is now named Alcyone).) which credited Vicente Mut for naming the seven main stars and Michael van Langren for naming Atlas and Pleione.
+These names did not become widely used until the 19th century, after which they became established and are now officially recognized by the IAU.

 The following table gives details of the brightest stars in the cluster: